 How do I apply for Medicare in Columbus?

 You must apply for Medicare when you turn 65 and should complete the application in the three-month window before you turn 65 so you don’t have a coverage gap.
 You can call Social Security or visit your local office.

 Use the Medigap.com website to get free rates on Medigap plans.
-The Medigap plan that best suits you depends on your needs, whether you have any chronic illnesses, etc. Plan N, Plan F, and Plan G are the most popular.
+The Medigap plan that best suits you depends on your needs.
+Plan N, Plan F, and Plan G are the most popular.

 Check with your doctor’s office to see whether they accept Medicare.
 Medigap Plans F and G also cover excess charges.
 The state of Ohio also limits excess charges to less than 15%.